LeonBroseliske/CFC/README.md

 When entering IPs/ranges with the following commands, do so in CIDR notation, this is validated and won't accept anything else.

+add:

-add:	fc.sh add n.n.n.n/NN '<optional comment>'
+	cfc.sh add n.n.n.n/NN '<optional comment>'

 	Adds the given IP(range) to the firewalls with the configured action for all traffic from that source.
 	Makes a comment by default with the current date, you can add an optional comment using single quotes to add a reason or owner of that range as an example.
-It can also be searched on that comment later on
+It can also be searched on that comment later on.

+del:
-del:	fc.sh del n.n.n.n/NN
+	cfc.sh del n.n.n.n/NN

 	Deletes the given IP(range)/rule from the firewalls

+find:
-find:	fc.sh find <string>
+	cfc.sh find <string>

 	Searches the firewalls for the given string (case in-sensitive), this can be some (part) of an IP / range / comment

+findip:
-findip:	fc.sh findip n.n.n.n/NN
+	cfc.sh findip n.n.n.n/NN

 	Searches the firewalls if the given IP(range) is already part of an added rule, might be a bit slow on large firewalls (~25 sec. for searching 500 ip ranges per server)

-last:	fc.sh last <nr_of_most_recent_rules>
+last:	cfc.sh last <nr_of_most_recent_rules>

 	Shows the last <n> entries added to the firewalls